jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Batch Processing with Spark.md

 Now we see a worker:
 ![[Screenshot 2024-03-02 at 6.54.23 PM.png]]

 And we should be able to execute the entire notebook.
+If you install pyspark before installing the full spark, you should maybe delete and re-install pyspark from your virtual environment so that it points to the correct spark.

+Now we will turn the notebook into a python script.
 * https://cloud.google.com/solutions/spark

 # Connecting Spark to a DWH